korboybeats/RevengeTweak/README.md

 ## Installation

+Builds can be found in the [Actions](https://github.com/revenge-mod/RevengeTweak/actions/workflows/build.yml) tab.

 ### Jailbroken (Rootful/Rootless)

 1. Install Orion runtime via your preferred package manager, by adding `https://repo.chariz.com/` to your sources, then finding `Orion Runtime`.